objcio/articles/2014-05-01-view-layer-synergy.md

 	    DR_currentAnimationContext = NULL;
 	}

-If, all we wanted to do was to add a basic animation from the old value to the new, then we could do so directly from within the delegate callback.
+If all we wanted to do was to add a basic animation from the old value to the new, then we could do so directly from within the delegate callback.
 But since we want more control of the animation, we need to use a keyframe animation.
-A keyframe animation requires all of the values to be known and in our case, the new value hasn't been set so we can't know it yet.
+A keyframe animation requires all of the values to be known, and in our case, the new value hasn't been set so we can't know it yet.

-iOS 7 added a block based animation API that encounters the same obstacle.
+Interestingly, iOS 7 added a block-based animation API that encounters the same obstacle.
 Using the same inspection technique as above, we can see how it overcomes that obstacle.
-For each keyframe, the view returns `nil` when the property is changed but saves the necessary state so that the CAKeyframeAnimation object can be created after all the keyframe blocks have executed.
+For each keyframe, the view returns `nil` when the property is changed, but saves the necessary state so that the CAKeyframeAnimation object can be created after all the keyframe blocks have executed.

-Inspired by that approach we can create a small class that stores the information that we need to create the animation: what layer was modified, what key path was changed, and what the old value was:
+Inspired by that approach, we can create a small class that stores the information that we need to create the animation: what layer was modified, what key path was changed, and what the old value was:

 	@interface DRSavedPopAnimationState : NSObject